michaelpradel/DeepBugs/tests/Testing.md

    ./models/SwappedBinOperands/bug_detection_model
    etc.

-For the programs list:

-  * please join ./data/js/programs_50_training.txt
-     and        ./data/js/programs_50_eval.txt
-    and save the result in
-                ./data/js/programs_50_all.txt

 You'll find the results of prediction in the following files
   * predict_%time.txt    *%time ist the timestamp
   * there is one file per bug pattern